Security for agents that take action

 MANAGE

 Enforce policies at runtime.
-This is where authorization lives—intercepting, evaluating, and controlling every tool call against defined policy.
+This is where authorization lives: intercepting, evaluating, and controlling each governed tool call against defined policy.
 The enforcement function.

 5. Defense-in-depth: the five layers

 No single control secures an agent.
-Defense-in-depth means applying controls at every layer, so that a failure at one layer is caught by the next.
-Most organizations have layers 1-3 but are missing layer 4—runtime authorization—which is the most critical for agentic systems.
+Defense-in-depth means applying controls at multiple layers, so that a failure at one layer has another control behind it.
+Organizations often have layers 1-3 but still need layer 4: runtime authorization at the tool-call enforcement point.

 Model-level controls